Canon 30D vs Leica CL

 Studio photographers will appreciate that the Canon 30D (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 30D and CL can be found, respectively, in the Canon 30D Manual (free pdf) or the online Leica CL Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 30D and the Leica CL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.